robinhouston/freckle-command/README.md

 ## Usage

-    Usage: freck [options] time_spent description/tags ...

     Options:
       -h, --help            show this help message and exit -l, --list-projects   list all available projects
-      -t TAGS, --tags=TAGS  additional tags, overriding the default if any -p PROJECT, --project=PROJECT
+      -t TAGS, --tags=TAGS  additional tags, overriding the default if any -d DATE, --date=DATE  the date this task was done, if not today: yyyy-mm-dd -u USER, --user=USER  email address of user to record time for, if not you -p PROJECT, --project=PROJECT
                             the name of the project.
 If you have specified a default you can miss this out
-      -d DATE, --date=DATE  the date you did this task, yyyy-mm-dd -c, --create          create the project if it does not exist -u USER, --user=USER  email address of user to record time for, if not you -v, --verbose         print detailed logging messages
+      -c, --create          create the project if it does not exist -v, --verbose         print detailed logging messages
       -s, --silent          print no informational messages